 Slow down.
 It’s a long-standing message but one that is always worth repeating, which is why AA Ireland are pleased to support Slow Down Day, the latest road safety initiative led by An Garda Síochána.

-Running from 7am on Friday 18th to 7am on Saturday 19th October, the campaign urges drivers to ‘Slow Down’, with the aim to reduce the number of speed-related collisions, save lives and reduce injuries on our roads.
-Gardaí will get the message out with high-visibility enforcement right across the country; national, local and social media messages.
+Running from 7am on Friday 22nd to 7am on Saturday 23rd May, the campaign urges drivers to ‘Slow Down’, with the aim to reduce the number of speed-related collisions, save lives and reduce injuries on our roads.
+Gardaí will get the message out with high-visibility in 1322 speed enforcement zones and through various media channels.

 Photo by Mick Garratt